joelparkerhenderson/system-quality-attributes/doc/predictability/index.md

 For example, in a critical healthcare system, predictability is essential to ensure accurate and timely delivery of patient information and decision-making support.
 In a financial system, predictability is crucial to maintain transaction integrity and prevent fraud.

-Overall, predictability is an important system quality attribute that should be considered during the design and development of any system, especially in mission-critical and high-security environments.

 </span>